 1. Regular Degree-Seeking.
 This classification is for students admitted to the Graduate School with previous course work averaging 3.0 or higher.
 This cumulative grade point average is taken from the graded undergraduate work or the graded graduate study of 12 semester hours or more taken after the receipt of the bachelor’s degree.
 International students in this classification must have a grade point average equivalent to a U.S. grade of “B” or better in the last two years of coursework.

 2. Provisional Degree-Seeking.
 This classification is for students whose previous work, as defined above, is below 3.0.
 Provisional status may be granted because of special departmental recommendations or other indications of outstanding potential.
+A provisional degree-seeking student must maintain a 3.0 GPA or higher; auto-reinstatement for first semester students whose GPA fall between 2.75 and 2.99 does not apply to provisionally admitted students.
+If a provisionally admitted student falls below a 3.0 GPA in their first semester of study, the program may choose not to reinstate the student.

 In such cases the following alternative standards may apply: